Factsheet: Advance Care Directives

 Most statutory Advance Care Directives must be:

 - made in writing.
-Most legislation about Directives has an ‘approved form’ which can or must be used,
+Most legislation about Directives has an ‘approved form’ which can or must be used.
+In the Australian Capital Territory and Tasmania, a Statutory Advance Care Directive can also be made orally or in another way,

 - signed by the person making the Directive (who must have capacity and make the Directive voluntarily), and